scottlet/cv/README.md

 ## The Legacy Section

-Before taking up contracting, Scott spent 9 years as a permie working at AKQA, 4 years as a Technical Architect/Development lead and 5 years as a Senior Web Developer.
+Before taking up contracting, Scott spent 9 years as an employee working at AKQA, 4 years as a Technical Architect/Development lead and 5 years as a Senior Web Developer.
 In this time he has worked on many projects including:

 **An as yet unnamed community management tool** 2015/12 - 2016/3